Getting Started with Blazor Bullet Chart Component

 Add script resources

 The script can be accessed through Static Web Assets.
-Reference the script in the <head> of the main page as follows:
+Include the script reference in the <head>

 <head>